NGC 1811 - Spiral Galaxy in Columba

 Apparent size of NGC 1811The following table reports NGC 1811 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1811 is a visual representation of it.

 Digitized Sky Survey image of NGC 1811

 The image below is a photograph of NGC 1811 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1811 - Spiral Galaxy is classified as Spiral (SAa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1811 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1811 - Spiral Galaxy in Columba is classified as Spiral (SAa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1811 - Spiral Galaxy in Columba in the Hubble de Vaucouleurs sequence.